opengisch/QField-docs/documentation/how-to/digitize.en.md

 !![](../assets/images/activate-digitize-with-volumen-keys.png)

 !!! note
-    This feature is available on Android.
+    This feature is available on Android only.

 ### Attribute form